 Type 3 tears are purely within the muscle.
 They are very rare and very hard to repair.
 We must wait a few weeks for scar tissue to form so we have something we can attempt to repair.

-Most all tears are Type 1 or 2, so most tears are repairable.
+Most tears are Type 1 or 2, so most tears are easily repairable.
 The results of surgery are generally good, and most of you will be pleased with the appearance of the pectoralis and your performance in the gym after you have recovered.

 How Long Does Is Recovery From A Torn Pectoral Tendon?